 Why can’t they let it be?
 The baby is hardly their family.
 It is Lilia and Gino’s baby.
 Lilia, whom Mrs. Herriton had disliked from the first and who, after Charles’ death, had remained in the Herriton family much as a visitor does whose trunks are in the car and yet is still awkwardly standing about your kitchen.
 Why make a burden of the baby?

 The Herritons, affronted by Lilia’s hasty remarriage, were even more inflamed when they heard she had a child, a son, by the man.
 That a child with good English blood should be brought up in a poor Italian town by a penniless good-timer is more than Mrs. Herriton can bear.

 And that penniless good-timer?
 Gino at first lives up to expectations: he’s lazy, inappropriately self-confident, brazen and immature.
 He burps at the table.
 He ruffles Philip’s feathers with his mischief (there’s a little shove that doesn’t hurt, Philip falls down, and it’s wounded pride more than anything that makes Philip hate him).

 But when Philip returns to Monteriano with Harriet after Lilia’s death and with his mother’s charter for baby retrieval, he finds Gino in a new light, and Forster’s novel strides smoothly and confidently forward to illumine that tricky line between actual duty and overstepping one’s bounds.

 His point parsed down to his characters, Caroline Abbot is Forster’s angel and Harriet is his fool.
 The actions of each lead to a Renaissance memory of Madonna and Child and to a fight with Gino that leaves Philip’s arm in a sling (yet with pride this time intact).

-Philip had before looked at life with a scholar’s, a connoisseur’s, eye.
+Before his tussle with Gino, Philip had looked at life with a scholar’s, a connoisseur’s, eye.
 He found, understood and appreciated beauty.
 He laughed at silly conventions, though he observed some of them unconcernedly.
 But life was never something he entered into; that business was for people less intellectual than he.